Cincinnati-Design-LAB/architour/src/content/buildings/richard-and-lois-rosenthal-center-for-contemporary-art.md

 associate_architect: KZF Design
 contractor: Turner Construction
 original_function: Art museum
-significance: >-
-  It is the first building in the US for the internationally renowned, Iraqi born, female architect from London.
-It is also the first major museum in the US to be designed by a woman.
 unique_features: >-
   The "urban carpet" concept connects the building to the street by extending the sidewalk into the building.
 The radiused transition between the "urban